0xcabrex/Rexbot/README.md

 - `clear | remove | purge` - Clears messages from the channel where the command has been used
 - `addrole` - adds the role to the user, if present in the guild (**CASE SENSITIVE**)
 - `removerole | purgerole` - Removes the role from the user, if present in the guild and if the user has it (**CASE SENSITIVE**)

+### Utility commands

+- `avatar | av` - Shows the avatar of the user mentioned
+- `userinfo | ui` - Gives the info of the user entered
+- `serverinfo | si` - Gives the info of the server
+- `servercount | sc` - Shows you how many servers the bot is in and total number of members in those servers combined

 ### Want to add my bot to your discord server?